Measles Outbreak: Everything You Need to Know

 Is the vaccine safe and effective?

 The measles vaccine is very, very safe and very, very effective.
-The measles virus is the exact same virus we’ve always had.
-It’s not like the flu, for which we have to get a vaccine every year because the virus keeps changing.
-If someone gets two doses of measles vaccine, that person will be 97% protected.
-It’s believed that measles immunity is lifelong after you’ve received two doses of the vaccine.
+The measles virus is the exact same virus that has always infected people.
+Measles virus is not like the flu, for which we have to get a vaccine every year because the virus keeps changing.
+If someone gets two doses of the measles vaccine, that person will be 97% protected.
+Thus, measles immunity is lifelong after you’ve received two doses of the vaccine.
 Note that the measles vaccine is given with the mumps and rubella vaccine (MMR) or with mumps, rubella, and varicella (chickenpox) vaccine (MMRV).

 When should people get vaccinated?